 Though the valley has only been producing great wines for 30 or so years, you’ll find varieties here, from delicate whites to robust reds.
 The Okanagan Valley itself is flanked by mountain ranges, forests, and deep mountain lakes and is also home to apple, pear, peach, and other fruit orchards.

 You can self-drive, take a bus tour, or enjoy the region on a cycling or kayak tour.
 Most visitors stay in the small city of Kelowna, which is the region’s main hub, but there’s great accommodation all along the 200 kilometers (125 miles) Okanagan Valley.
 You can fly directly into the Kelowna International Airport, but many visitors prefer the scenic four-hour drive from Vancouver.
 Or it’s a great stop on any Vancouver to Calgary Roadtrip.

 Head to Tofino

 Tofino is easily one of the best places to visit in Canada.
 Tucked away on the west coast of Vancouver Island, which is itself off Canada’s coast, is Tofino’s district.
 Its wild scenery of ancient rainforest bordering sandy beaches is a sight to behold and well worth the trek from mainland Canada.

 Whale-watching is a popular pursuit, as whales grace Clayoquot Sound for a long season between March and October, with many also stopping off at natural hot springs accessible only by boat.
 The main places to stay on the peninsula are Tofino township and Ucluelet, with options to suit all budget-levels and tastes from backpackers, to hotels and eco-friendly lodges.

-Grizzly bear watch at the Great Bear Rainforest
+Grizzly Bear Watch in the Great Bear Rainforest

 One of the most thrilling things to do in Canada is spot a bear.
 I’ll never forget my first sighting of a grizzly bear in Canada’s Great Bear Rainforest.
 It was a rare privilege to even be there as there are no roads.
 A trip by boat or, as we did, seaplane, from Port Hardy on the northern tip of Vancouver Island, are the only ways to the Great Bear Rainforest.